fauzaanu/quizpal/README.md

 > service message about the payment, it will show the charge_id as transaction id.
 > Could be useful if you are in a situation where you forgot to save the charge_id for some reason like me initially lol.

+> Hi @durov, can you please lower the fee for custom emojis in bots

 ## How Quizpal works
 1. Click start and send a topic you want to learn about.
 2. The longer the topic the better